 Comments: The NCMCD has conducted OMWM in the past, but has stopped performing OMWM due to regulatory requirements that make it overly burdensome to the District.
 The Districts OMWM permit from the ACOE expired in January 2016, and was not renewed.
-The District conducted maintenance this year on a previous OMWM project completed in 2001.
+Maintenance on past projects is required by the ACOE permit and the District will maintain all past completed OMWM projects.